Data Types

 Please read Golang tutorial part 3: Variables of this series to learn about variables.

-The following are the basic types available in Go
+The following are the basic data types available in Go

 • bool